HttpClient

 Query

-Filter requests by query using .WithQuery(string?).
-You can provide a wildcard pattern to match against the query:
+Filter requests by query parameters using .WithQuery(...).
+You can provide one or many key-value pairs or a raw query

 httpClient.VerifyMock.Invoked